 Being able to see your health and social care records at any time, in different places, means health and care professionals can make quicker and safer decisions about your care and the care of groups of residents like you.

-As a user of local health and care services there are lots of advantages to having a joined-up record:
+As a user of local health and care services there are lots of advantages to having joined-up records:

-- Everyone involved in your care will have the whole picture
+- Everyone involved in your care has the whole picture

-- The results of common tests (for example blood tests) will be available to everyone involved in your care, regardless of where the test took place, reducing the need to repeat them
+- The results of common tests (for example blood tests) are available to everyone involved in your care, regardless of where the test took place, reducing the need to repeat them

-- Professionals responsible for your care will be able to look at your health and care record to plan and improve your care
+- Professionals responsible for your care can look at your health and care records to plan and improve your care

-- Professionals from different organisations will be able to look at anonymised health and care records and ensure that you, and others like you, are getting the best care from the whole team
+- Professionals from different organisations can look at anonymised health and care records and ensure that you, and others like you, are getting the best care from the whole team

 For health and social care professionals:

 - A complete, up-to-date record of an individual’s health and social care information helps them to make more informed decisions

 - They can spend less time finding out relevant information from different health and social care organisations and IT systems, and don’t have to record duplicate information